Automotive Ethics Laboratory

 AAI will pilot cargo (including humans) through traffic more securely and efficiently than the current system of manned vehicles.
 It will perceive and evaluate rapidly changing traffic situations much faster and more comprehensively than a human brain.
 Hence, it will steer AVs more competently and with fewer accidents.

-Ethics enters the world of AVs with the possibility of these machines to decide between preferable accidents.
-For instance, an AAI will compute whether to run the AV into a school bus or off the road into a ravine.
-This research lab investigates the ethical options of AAI
+Ethics enters the world of AVs when their "moral machines" decide between preferable accidents, for instance, when an AAI chooses whether to run the AV into a school bus or itself off the road.
+Thus, the Automotive Ethics Lab investigates the moral programming for AV decision-making in edge cases.